 The studio sits above Namaste Café, and we would highly recommend grabbing breakfast afterwards.
 It’s a beautiful space and their food is light and healthy.

-- Where – click for the Google Maps location of Namaste Café.
+- 📍 Where – see the location of Namaste Café on our Belize Google Map.

 8. Watch the sunset